MaterializeInc/materialize/doc/user/content/get-started.md

     Once created, these connections can be reused across multiple `CREATE SOURCE` statements.

-1. **Create sources.** Using that we have the details to connect, we can create a source for each Kafka topic we want to use.
+1. **Create sources.** Now that we have the details to connect, we can create a source for each Kafka topic we want to use.

     ```sql
     CREATE SOURCE qck.purchases